Latte, cappuccino, cortado, oh my! Have you ever stared at a coffee shop’s menu and wondered what the heck half the items are?

 A Long Shot has a 1:3 dose ratio, meaning that 18 grams of ground coffee yield a 54-gram coffee drink, or about 2 ounces in volume.
 This process takes nearly twice as long as a traditional espresso extraction.

 There is a thin crema, and the color tends to be pale compared to espresso.

 A latte is what we order most often when we go to a coffee shop!
 At its core, a latte is a single or double shot of espresso and steamed milk (typically 1/3 espresso and 2/3 steamed milk).
 It also has a layer of foam on top (unlike the flat white) where you’ll often find latte art.

 Lattes are extremely customizable, from adding shots of flavoring syrup (think vanilla, peppermint and caramel) to choosing your preferred milk (whole, skim, oat, almond, soy).
 And who doesn’t love a seasonal drink?
 Hello, pumpkin spice latte!

 A latte is also often called a caffe latte or cafe au lait.

 Find out even more about lattes here!

 Prefer your shot of espresso with just a touch of milk?
 Order a macchiato.
-A macchiato is a shot of espresso with just a splash of milk that’s usually foamed.

 Love your froth?
 Then a cappuccino is your drink!
 A cappuccino is made with espresso and equal parts steamed or foamed milk.
 It’s a smaller volume drink compared to a latte.
 As you can probably tell by its name, cappuccinos originated in Italy.